iivvaannxx/the-izland/README.md

 The player is the daughter of one of the scientists who was forced to work on the island, who was searching for her father.
 As the player, you have to survive and kill all the zombies on the island.
 Will you be able to escape the island?

-## 🛠️ Installation
+## 🛠️ How to Play

 The game is available on the [itch.io page](https://fivemost.itch.io/the-izland) we created for our group.
 You can download it from there.
+After downloading it, extract the files and run the executable file, you don't need to install anything else.

-## 🎮 How to Play
+## 🎮 Controls

 Upon starting the game, you will be greeted with the main menu.
 You can start the game by clicking on the `Start` button.
 After starting the game, a short (~50 seconds) **non-skippable** cutscene will play and introduce you to the story of the game.